avwsolutions/DOD-AMS-Workshop/workshop.md

 Now we have to extend our our `/etc/logstash/conf.d/500-filter.conf` file.

 Be very carefull, since you have to update some code.
-The steps, which you need to do.
+Below the steps, which you need to do.

-- Add an additional match
+- Add an additional match.
 - Put the '*mutate*' and the '*date {}*' filter for the logfile timestamp between an If statement.
 - Put another Else If for syncing the timestamp from Kafka to the @timestamp field.